alighlm/challenge/README.md

 1. Increase the level of logging to capture the status of each job execution.
 2. Implement more comprehensive exception handling for various situations.
 3. I would like to learn more about access levels and how to develop access levels for executing each job.
+4. Configure the database for Celery to capture task execution information more precisely.